The “marital privilege” (also known as the “spousal privilege”) in California evidence law means that:

 Here are some examples of how the spousal privilege might work in a California criminal case:

 - A defendant is charged with mail fraud.
 The prosecutor suspects that the defendant's wife may know something about the scheme that gave rise to the charges.
 But the prosecutor may not call the wife as a witness against her husband, because of the spousal privilege.

-- A woman is charged with being an accessory after the fact to a robbery.
+- A woman is charged with being a Penal Code 32 PC accessory after the fact to a Penal Code 211 PC robbery.
 The robbery occurred while she was married to a man from whom she is now divorced.
 The prosecution calls him to testify about things she might have told him about the robbery.
 But she has the right to prevent him from disclosing anything she told him in confidence while they were married.

 In order to help you better understand the spousal privilege in California criminal law, our California criminal defense attorneys will address the following: